Hysterosalpingogram (HSG) Fallopian Tube Recanalization (FTR)

 Here's how the HSG exam works:

-The best time to schedule a hysterosalpingogram (HSG) exam is usually between days 5 and 12 of your menstrual cycle.
+The best time to schedule the HSG exam is usually between days 5 and 12 of your menstrual cycle.

 Whether or not your insurance will cover the hysterosalpingogram exam (HSG) will depend on your specific insurance plan and fertility coverage.